Capstone-Project-CH2-PS070/Afiliya-Machine-Learning/README.md

 - **Culture Detection:** Incorporates machine learning models to identify and categorize cultural aspects, enabling precise tagging and classification of products based on their cultural attributes.

-- **Product Image Matching:** Utilizes computer vision models to compare the received product's image with the reference image stored in the application's database at the time of order.
+- **Product Verification** Utilizes computer vision models to compare the received product's image with the reference image stored in the application's database at the time of order.

 ## Technologies Used